IndicoDataSolutions/PDF-Highlighting/README.md

 # PDF Highlighter

-The class Highlighter uses ondocument OCR output from the Indico API and predicted annotation results to apply highlights to a source PDF document (or creates a highlighted copy).
+The class Highlighter uses ondocument OCR output and predicted annotation results rom the Indico API to apply highlights to a source PDF document (or creates a highlighted copy).
+Optionally, you can also insert a table of contents detailing the number and type of extractions on each page.

 ## Example Usage
-Assumes you know how to obtain ocr_result object 'ondoc_ocr_result' and 'model_predictions'.
+Assumes you know how to obtain the returned object from DocumentExtraction 'ondoc_ocr_result' and prediction from ModelGroupPredict 'model_predictions'.
 If you're not sure, see the example in 'example_pipeline.py' or check out [the documentation](https://indicodatasolutions.github.io/indico-client-python/)
 ```
 from highlighter import Highlighter